vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 first made a trip to Citibank for some transactions, finishing around 4:45 PM.
 I then made some food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Thursday August 4

+At night, I went to Walgreens at Adeline Street to buy some stuff.
+I was in the store from around 9:35 PM to around 9:50 PM.